 KEITH D. CAMPBELL (Supervisor Front-of-House & Patron Services) holds a B.A. in English from The University of Akron, where he served as editor of The Buchtelite and sang with the Akron Symphony Chorus.
 During the summers of 1995 and 1996, he interned in the box office at Porthouse Theatre Company.
 Keith has done post-baccalaureate studies in Arts Administration at The University of Akron.
 This is his seventh season at WCP.

-JOHN COTTER (Business and Public Relations Assistant) has the duties that come with helping Jan and Keith in the Marketing and Box Office areas.
-He also serves on Weathervane's Production Board as Co-
+JOHN COTTER (Business and Public Relations Assistant) has the duties that

 Professional Staff continued